 In addition to CMM inspection, many other quality practices are key.
 They maintain high standards for CNC machining in aerospace.

-First Article Inspection (FAI): This inspection is performed on the first part produced in the manufacturing process.
-It checks that the process will make a part that meets specs.
+- First Article Inspection (FAI): This inspection is performed on the first part produced in the manufacturing process.
+It checks that the process will make a part that meets the specs.
 It does this before full production starts.

-Statistical Process Control (SPC): SPC uses statistical methods to monitor the manufacturing process.
+- Statistical Process Control (SPC): SPC uses statistical methods to monitor the manufacturing process.
 This allows us to find and fix manufacturing errors quickly.

-Material Certification: Material certification and traceability verify material properties.
+- Material Certification: Material certification and traceability verify material properties.
 They also verify the origin of materials.
 This is to ensure they are suitable for aerospace applications.

 These quality assurance measures are the basis for making reliable, high-performance parts.
 They are for the aerospace industry.
 Rigorous quality assurance measures include CMM dimensional inspection.
 They help the aerospace CNC machining sector keep the highest quality and accuracy.
 This improves the safety and efficiency of aerospace vehicles.